Tanya575/serin/README.md

 # about this repo
-a very basic discord Bot for starters with some moderation commands
+a very basic discord Bot for starters with some moderation commands and handlers

 # quick note
 copy pasting will **NOT** work you will need to change some things